solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

     --limit-ledger-size
 ```

 Refer to `solana-validator --help` for more information on what each flag is doing in this script.
-For a discussion of operating best practices, see the [next section](/best-practices/operational-best-practices).
+Also refer to the section on [best practices for operating a validator](../best-practices/operations.md).

 ## Verifying Your Validator Is Working